Blood tranfusion featured image

 As this patient appears to be in clot retention with a palpable bladder, immediate management would involve the insertion of a 3-way catheter, bladder washout and ongoing bladder irrigation.

-If haemoglobin is less than 70 g/dL or the patient is haemodynamically unstable, they should receive a blood transfusion (and ongoing ABCDE assessment to stabilise them).
+If haemoglobin is less than 70 g/L or the patient is haemodynamically unstable, they should receive a blood transfusion (and ongoing ABCDE assessment to stabilise them).

-In some patients, a cystoscopy and bladder washout under general anaesthetic may be required if haematuria persists, in spite of irrigation, or if large clots are identified on imaging.
+In some patients, a cystoscopy and bladder washout under general anaesthetic may be required if haematuria persists, despite irrigation, or if large clots are identified on imaging.
 Patients whose haematuria settles with irrigation may be discharged for urgent outpatient investigation of haematuria under the 2ww pathway.

 2ww haematuria clinic consisting of CT urogram to look for upper urinary tract causes of haematuria and direct visualisation of the bladder with cystoscopy to look for bladder cancer.
-Cystoscopy of the bladder is required for the diagnosis of papillary bladder cancer, normal imaging does not rule out bladder cancer.
+Cystoscopy of the bladder is required to diagnose papillary bladder cancer, and normal imaging does not rule out bladder cancer.

 Urine cytology may be used as an adjunct.
 Positive urine cytology can indicate a tumour anywhere in the urinary tract.
 Negative cytology does not exclude malignancy.